-While purists argue that camping is best for getting in touch with nature, being more open and exposed to the natural elements, some argue that glamping improves the camping experience by providing home comforts.
-But which one is best?
-We compare the two to find out:
+Over the years, camping holidays have been enjoyed by many, serving as nostalgic reminders of the once simpler forms of family holidays.
+But while many may argue that camping is the best form of holidaying for getting in touch with nature, being more exposed to the natural elements and living more organically overall, others feel that glamping enhances the camping experience by offering a variety of home comforts while still encompassing all the benefits of traditional camping.
+But which is the best?
+Below, we compare the two to find out:

 While for many families, putting up a tent is all part and parcel of the camping experience, it can often be a challenge, especially if you have never assembled one before or you are trying to do it in the pouring rain.
 In this sense, one advantage of glamping is that your accommodation is instantly available the moment you arrive, meaning whatever the weather, you can settle in quickly and comfortably without the hassle of constructing it yourself!